Generic name: penicillin G benzathine and penicillin G procaine (PEN i SILL in G BEN za theen and PEN i SILL in G PRO kane)

 Tell your doctor if you are pregnant or breastfeeding.

-Bicillin C-R is injected into a muscle.
-A healthcare provider will give you this injection.
+Bicillin C-R is injected into a muscle by a healthcare provider.

-After you have finished all doses, your doctor may want to do tests to make sure your infection has completely cleared up.
+You may need tests after treatment to make sure your infection has completely cleared.

-If you need a medical, dental, or surgical procedure that includes use of a local anesthetic (numbing medicine applied to one area of the body), tell the doctor ahead of time if you have recently received a Bicillin C-R injection.
+If you need a medical, dental, or surgical procedure that includes use of a numbing medicine applied to one area of the body (local), tell the doctor ahead of time if you have recently received a Bicillin C-R injection.

 What happens if I miss a dose?